teddykoker/torchsort/README.md

 ![Tests](https://github.com/teddykoker/torchsort/workflows/Tests/badge.svg)

-**NOTE**: The C++ isotonic regression solver is currently only implemented on CPU, so CUDA tensors will be copied over to CPU to perform the operations.
-I am currently working on the CUDA kernel implementation, which should be done soon.

-A fast and differentiable sorting and ranking in PyTorch.
+Fast, differentiable sorting and ranking in PyTorch.

 Pure PyTorch implementation of [Fast Differentiable Sorting and Ranking](https://arxiv.org/abs/2002.08871) (Blondel et al.).
 Much of the code is copied from the original Numpy implementation at [google-research/fast-soft-sort](https://github.com/google-research/fast-soft-sort), with the isotonic regression solver rewritten as a PyTorch C++ Extension.

+**NOTE**: I am actively working on this.
+The API should remain about the same;
+but expect more optimizations and benchmarks soon.
+The C++ isotonic regression solver is currently only implemented on CPU, so CUDA tensors will be copied over to CPU to perform the operations.
+I am currently working on the CUDA kernel implementation, which should be done soon.

 ## Install